William Bolts: Service in the East India Company

-When Bolts was fifteen, he left for England.
+When Bolts was 15, he left for England.
 According to a deposition he made in 1801, Bolts lived in Portugal in 1755 where he spent some time working in the diamond trade.
 Four years later, Bolts decided to venture to Bengal, where he was employed in Calcutta as a factor in the service of the East India Company.
 He learned to speak Bengali, in addition to his other languages, English, Dutch, German, Portuguese and French.
 Later, he was appointed to the Company's Benares (Varanasi) factory, where he opened a woolens mart, developed saltpeter manufacturing, established opium plantations, imported cotton, and promoted the trade in diamonds from the Panna and Chudderpoor (Chhatarpur) mines in Bundelkhand.

-He fell foul of the East India Company in 1768, possibly because diamonds were a favorite means for Company employees to secretly remit back home profits made by private trade in India, which they were officially forbidden to engage in.
+He came into conflict with the East India Company in 1768, possibly because diamonds were a favorite means for Company employees to secretly remit back home profits made by private trade in India, which they were officially forbidden to engage in.
 He announced in September of that year that he intended to start up a newspaper in Calcutta (which would have been India's first modern newspaper), saying that he had "in manuscript many things to communicate which most intimately concerned every individual", but he was directed to quit Bengal, and proceed to Madras and from thence to take his passage to England.
 Company officials declared him bankrupt, "to the irretrievable loss of his Fortune", he later claimed.
 He never seemed to have been able to redeem himself in the eyes of the Company, and in London and elsewhere fought a rearguard action against his many opponents within it.

-"Considerations on India Affairs"
+Considerations on India Affairs

-The rearguard action occurred in 1772 with the publication of his book "Considerations on India Affairs...", in which he attacked the administration of the East India Company in Bengal; and in particular complained of the arbitrary power exercised by the authorities and of his own deportation.
+The rearguard action occurred in 1772 with the publication of his book Considerations on India Affairs, in which he attacked the administration of the East India Company in Bengal; and in particular complained of the arbitrary power exercised by the authorities and of his own deportation.
 Considerations was translated into French and enjoyed wide circulation, which contributed to his fame on the Continent.
 The observations and experiences he records still offer a unique resource for scholars inquiring into the nature of Company rule in Bengal.